Join a Department - Change of Degree Application (CODA)*

 Students will be academically qualified to CODA if they complete all of the above CODA requisites within four semesters at NC State.

 New incoming EFY freshmen will be assigned an advisor upon arrival on campus.
 If a student indicated an "Intended" major in their admissions packet, then their assigned advisor will be a faculty member in the chosen department.
-In addition, the student will be assigned the associated "sub-plan" on their degree audit, such as 14MSI (Materials Science Intended), 14ECI (Electrical and Computer Engineering Intended), etc.
+In addition, the student will be assigned the associated "sub-plan" on their degree audit, such as 14MSI (Materials Science Intended), 14ECI (Electrical and Computer Engineering Intended), etc. (Note: This is not a commitment to the degree program.)

 Students who apply with no intended program affiliation will be assigned a general engineering advisor in Academic Affairs.
 These students will not have an assigned sub-plan on their degree audit.